A-DUYVESTYN/transitWorks/Readme.md

 ## Database:
 - install and run a mongodb instance and create a database, add the MONGO_URL used for databse connection as an environment variable in .env
-- reset and seed the mongodb database using the script "npm run db:reset"
+- reset and seed the mongodb database using the script `npm run db:reset`

 **Note** : _For full functionality of the web application, both the client and the API server applications must be running_